Media, News and Me

 Media Narrative: Everyone sees the world around them with their own unique perspective.
 This sense concept alludes to the media industry and this often facilitates certain events to be told from different perspectives, hence narratives.

-How to Regulate Social Media: Discuss the positives and negatives of social media and how to regulate use so as to utilize it in a safe way.
+How to Regulate and Discern Social Media, Artificial Intelligence and Deep Fakes: Discuss the positives and negatives of social media and how to regulate use so as to utilize it in a safe way.
+Additionally, explore the rise of Artificial intelligence and Deep Fakes and how these factors now influence how news is disseminated.

-What Makes a Good Headline: Develop journalism techniques that can draw in and attract readers.
-What makes a good headline – Does negative news really ‘sell’ better thus providing the famed phrase – If it bleeds …it leads.’
+Citizen Journalism & What Makes an Eye-Catching Headline: Develop journalism techniques that can draw in and attract readers.
+What makes a thought-provoking headline?

 Media Discernment + Fake News: In a world of 24/7 news cycles, how can students critically analyze ‘news’ and gain understanding if the content is real or fake?